jblotus/explosivewebsprogramming/source/_posts/2011-07-12-combine-serialized-form-post-data-with-arbitrary-object-in-jquery.md

   - jquery
   - serialize
 ---
 Sometimes when you do an ajax form post in jQuery, you need to merge another object into your post data.
-The idea behind this solution is to serialize the existing form data using jQuery&#8217;s **$().serialize** method.
+The idea behind this solution is to serialize the existing form data using jQuery's **$().serialize** method.
 Then we use the** $.param()** utility method to create a serialized version of any javascript object or array.
 Simply concatenate the two and you are off to the races.

 <pre class="brush:js">var $form = $(form);</p>